Ratheesh

-Ratheesh (1954–2002) was an Indian actor best known for his work in Malayalam cinema.
+Ratheesh (11 September 1954 – 23 December 2002) was an Indian actor best known for his work in Malayalam cinema.
 He was a native of Kalavoor in the Alappuzha district of Kerala, India.
 He performed villainous roles during the 1990s.
 He had acted in 158 films with directors such as K. G. George, I. V. Sasi, Joshiy, P. G. Vishwambharan, Thampy Kannamthanam, Sreekumaran Thampi, Rajasenan,P.K.Joseph and Shaji Kailas.
-Unlike other villains of the time, Ratheesh captivated the Malayalam movie lovers with his charms and handsome looks.
+Unlike other villains of the time, Ratheesh captivated the Malayalam movie lovers with his charms and handsome looks.He attained superstardom for a brief while during the 80s.

 Personal life

-He was born to Puthenpurayil V. Rajagopalan and Padmavathi amma at Kalavoor, Alappuzha.
+He was born to Puthenpurayil A. V. Rajagopalan and Padmavathiyamma at Kalavoor in the erstwhile State of Travancore–Cochin.
 He had two sisters, Sherly and Laila.
-He had his education from Sree Narayana College, Kollam and S.N.
-College, Cherthala.
+He had his education from Sree Narayana College, Kollam and Sree Narayana College, Cherthala.

 He was married to Diana, who is the daughter of· Ex minister M.K.
 Hemachandran, on 11 September 1983.
 The couple have four children Parvathy, Padmaraj, Padma and Pranav.
 He died due to a heart attack at his home in Coimbatore on 23 December 2002, aged just 48.